xenago/libnss_shim/README.md

     ```

 4. Configure the shim by importing a custom `config.json`.

+   e.g.
     ```
     sudo cp custom_config.json /etc/libnss_shim/config.json
     ```
-   Using the preinstalled `config.json`, `libnss_shim` should have no effect, as the default configuration has commands
+   Using the default `config.json`, `libnss_shim` should have no effect, as the default configuration has commands
    defined that output nothing (see the [Configuration section](#configuration) for details).
 Updates to the config
    take effect immediately and can be performed at any time after `libnss_shim` has been installed and used, without
    restarting.

-5. When installed, `libnss_shim` is defined as `shim` in `/etc/nsswitch.conf` as the last source for all supported
+5. When installed, `libnss_shim` is mapped as `shim` in `/etc/nsswitch.conf` as the last source for all supported
    databases.
 In that file, the access order for each database's sources can be changed, `shim` can be removed from
    specific locations if not required, etc. Because `nsswitch.conf` is read only once per-process, any software actively
    using it will need to be started or restarted when changes are made.